elireisman/go_es_query_parser/README.md

 #### TODOs
 Life is short and this tool has no practical use, but for fun it would be nice to also:
 * upgrade AST traversal business logic and grammar definitions to flatten/simplify generated queries
-* move more of the token-level value parsing from the grammar into the traversal logic to inject more actionable error messages
+* move value element parsing from the grammar into the traversal logic to provide more actionable error messages
 * support list-type values in queries, windowed queries, more query types etc.
 * add method for setting or defaulting various query params that have no clear place in such a DSL